CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/08-dsd.md

 * Try this URL in a browser.
 What do you see?

-* The more convenienet way to work with REST APIs is Postman.
+* The more convenient way to work with REST APIs is Postman.
 Lets paste the previous URL in postman.